RWS/studio-api-docs/articles/gettingstarted/community_plugins.md

 - After the repository was cloned, navigate to the repository path you’ve specified when cloning the repository.
 Each plugin has a dedicated folder.
 All you need to do is to find the plugin you’re looking for, enter the folder and open the solution file using Microsoft Visual Studio.

 - Build the solution.
-After the build has succeeded, open <Var:ProductNameWithEdition>.
+After the build has succeeded, open Var:ProductNameWithEdition.
 Click “Yes” when the warning message appears.
-After <Var:ProductName> loads, the built plugin will be available in <Var:ProductName>.
+After Var:ProductName loads, the built plugin will be available in Var:ProductName.

 <img style="display:block; " src="images/Unsignedwarning.png" />